odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

         <view type="pivot"/>
     </dashboard>

-The `ref` attribute can be added to `<view>` elements to use a specific xml id for that view.
-If no xml id is provided for a graph or pivot view then the default view will be used.
+The `ref` attribute can be added to `<view>` elements to use a specific XML id for that view.
+If no XML id is provided for a graph or pivot view, then the default view will be used.
-The cohort view will not work in the dashboard without a specific xml id.
-If you have already created some of these views then you are welcome to add them to your dashboard!
+The cohort view will not work in the dashboard without a specific XML id.
+If you have already created some of these views, then you are welcome to add them to your dashboard!
 Sample graph and pivot views are included in the
 `solution code <https://github.com/odoo/technical-training-solutions/blob/{CURRENT_MAJOR_BRANCH}-K_dashboard/estate/views/estate_property_views.xml#L169-L191>`__
 that you are welcome to use as well.